 15. End your day with fireworks

 And end your day with the most magical set of fireworks you’ll ever see.
-Their mesmerizing colours, the engrossing pyrotechnics and the terrific special effects are everything you need to feel the happiest being on Earth.
+Their mesmerizing colors, the engrossing pyrotechnics, and the terrific special effects are everything you need to feel the happiest being on Earth.
 My kids were jumping with excitement, my husband’s eyes sparkled, while I had my eyes frozen to the sky with a jaw dropped open.
 That’s what amazement feels like!

 Travelling with the family has to be full of joy and excitement, and that’s what Disneyland gives us.
 Every time we come back home with new memories to cherish for life.
 If you are travelling there, I have mentioned all the things not to miss out on Disneyland for your family to have just as remarkable an ordeal as ours.